P=have O=don’t have it

 the historical development of mankind.

-millennium, with one of its fundamental characteristics - communication among the
+third millennium, with one of its fundamental characteristics - communication

-people, offers exceptional opportunities to this particular Museum, as it is,
+among the people, offers exceptional opportunities to this particular Museum,

 I wanted to know what are the stamps that show inside stamp no. 483 - POSTAGE